-SER:108 Inverters, Chargers and Storage Devices 3.0 cr.
+SER:108 Inverters, Chargers and Storage Devices

 This course will focus on the components used in conditioning the power generated to the various end-use applications.
 There will be a focus on systems that are on grid, off grid and hybrid.
 Students will work with batteries, inverters, controllers, grounding systems and pumping applications.
 This is an applied learning class.

 (29.7 Lec.
 Hrs. / 59.4 Lab Hrs.)
+Prerequisite: MAT:706, SER:100

-SER:109 Monitoring and Maintenance
+SER:109 Monitoring and Maintenance 3.0 cr.

 Upon completion of this course students will be well versed in real time and historical monitoring and evaluation of data.
 The students will learn how to do system repairs and annual maintenance.
 The primary focus will be on machines from 1kw to 20kw.
 Students will be exposed to large turbines as well as small turbines.
-The secondary component of this class will focus on residential and small commercial solar photovoltaic systems.
+The secondary component of this class will focus on residential and small commerical solar photovoltaic systems.
 (19.8 Lec.
 Hrs. / 79.2 Lab Hrs.)
+Prerequisite: MAT:706, SER:100

-SER:306 Sustainable Energy Capstone
+SER:306 Sustainable Energy

+Capstone

 This course is project-based and provides students with the opportunity to develop a business plan and to demonstrate their knowledge of the concepts through the designing and developing of a renewable energy project.

 (19.8 Lec.
 Hrs. / 79.2 Lab Hrs.)
 Prerequisite: SER:102, SER:103, SER:104, SER:105 and SER:108